Titanic in popular culture: 1953–2025

 The Titanic makes a morbid cameo appearance in Ghostbusters II (1989).
-The negatively charged ectoplasm has reached the sunken remains of the ship and turned them into a Class V Phantom Vessel.
-Upon its arrival in New York Harbor, its ghostly passengers debark, appearing to shimmer, reflecting their demise in the sea.
-The ship has a gaping hole (though too far forward on her hull) where the iceberg punched her, and the top near the bridge appears to be split apart.
-Pier 34 dock staff stare in disbelief while the supervisor (Cheech Marin) quips, "Well, better late than never!"
+In the film, the negatively-charged Psychomagnotheric Slime has affected the ship's wreckage and turned it into a Class 5 entity.
+Upon its arrival at New York Harbor, its ghostly passengers debark, appearing to shimmer, reflecting their untimely ends.
+The ship has a gaping hole not too far forward on the hull where the iceberg hit and the top near the bridge appears to be split apart.
+The harbor's staff stare in disbelief while their supervisor (portrayed by Cheech Marin) quips, "Well, better late than never.".

 James Cameron's Titanic is the most commercially successful film about the ship's sinking.
-Titanic became the highest-grossing film in history nine weeks after opening on 19 December 1997, and a week later became the first film ever to gross $1 billion worldwide.
+Titanic became the highest-grossing film in history nine weeks after opening on 19 December 1997 and a week later became the first film ever to gross $1 billion worldwide.
 By March 1998 it had made over $1.2 billion, a record that stood until Cameron's next drama film Avatar overtook it in 2009.
 Cameron's film centres around a love affair between First Class passenger Rose DeWitt Bukater (Kate Winslet) and Third Class passenger Jack Dawson (Leonardo DiCaprio).
 Cameron designed the characters of Rose and Jack to serve as what he has termed "an emotional lightning rod for the audience", making the tragedy of the disaster more immediate.
 As Peter Kramer puts it, the love story is intended to humanise the disaster, while the disaster lends the love story a mythic aspect.
 Cameron's film cost $200 million, making it the most expensive film ever made up to that time; much of it was shot on a vast, nearly full-scale replica of Titanics starboard side built in Baja California, Mexico.
 The film was converted into 3D and re-released on 4 April 2012 to coincide with the centenary of the sinking.
 Cameron's film is the only Titanic drama to have been partially filmed aboard the vessel, which the Canadian director visited in two Russian submersibles in the summer of 1995.

+In 2025, the film The Day the Titanic Sank by French director Pierre-Yves Bezat, starring Patrick Chesnais as J. P. Morgan, precisely focuses on the way the American banker heard about the sinking of the ship.